wentaozhu/DeepLung/README.md

 3D DPN          0.692 0.769 0.824 0.865 0.893 0.917 0.933 0.842

-For nodule classification, first clean the data from LIDC-IDRI.
-Use the ./data/extclsshpinfo.py to extract nodule labels. humanperformance.py is used to get the performance of doctors.
+For nodule classification, first clean the data from LIDC-IDRI.<br />
+Use the ./data/extclsshpinfo.py to extract nodule labels.<br />
+humanperformance.py is used to get the performance of doctors.

-dimcls.py is used to get the classification based on diameter. nodclsgbt.py is used to get the performance based on GBM, nodule diameter and nodule pixel. pthumanperformance.py is used for patient-level diagnosis performance. kappatest.py is used for kappa value calculation in the paper.
+dimcls.py is used to get the classification based on diameter.<br />
+nodclsgbt.py is used to get the performance based on GBM, nodule diameter and nodule pixel.<br />
+pthumanperformance.py is used for patient-level diagnosis performance.<br />
+kappatest.py is used for kappa value calculation in the paper.

-For classification using DPN, use the code in main_nodcls.py.
+For classification using DPN, use the code in main_nodcls.py.<br />
 You may revise the code a little bit for different test settings.

-For system's classification, that is classification based on detection.
-First, use the detection's test script in the run_training.sh to get the detected nodules for training CTs.
+For system's classification, that is classification based on detection.<br />
+First, use the detection's test script in the run_training.sh to get the detected nodules for training CTs.<br />
 Use the det2cls.py to train the model.
-And use the testdet2cls.py to test the trained model.
+And use the testdet2cls.py to test the trained model.<br />
 You may revise the code a little bit for different test settings.

 Doctor's annotation for each nodule in LIDC-IDRI is in ./nodcls/annotationdetclssgm_doctor.csv